saadkhan321/Project6_ND/design-information.md

 ## Overview

+A mixture of both data structures such as lists and variables such as string, int, boolean were utilized as part of the design.
+Main focus was to keep the design simple but at the same time incorporating all what was needed as per the requirements.

 ## Requirements

 ### 1. When starting the application, a user may choose to either create a new player or log in.
 For simplicity, authentication is optional.
 A (unique) username will be sufficient for logging in.

+**Response: ** The starting of the application can be realized as user, represented by User GUI, which could give 2 options to the user (new player, login) along with an empty text box to put in the user's username.
+If the user is an existing player, he/she would login otherwise he/she would go onto create a unique profile.

 ### 2. After logging in, the application shall allow players to